DisCoLabIITK/OpenThruster/README.md

 # OpenThruster
-Open source 3D printed thruster for AUVs and ASVs
+Open source 3D printed thruster for AUVs and ASVs.

+The 3D printable STL files are in the STL folder.
+Print settings for Nozzle:0.4mm Extruder nozzle, 0.2mm layer height, 30% Infill (Gyroid), 4 Perimeters, 6mm Brim.
+Print settings for Propeller: 0.1mm layer height, 0.2-0.4mm Extruder nozzle, Supports enabled, 4 Perimeters, Solid infill.

+FreeCAD source files in FreeCAD source files folder.
+FreeCAD v0.19 was used for design.

+OpenProp source files downloaded from : https://openprop.engineering.dartmouth.edu/.
+The folder updloaded here has modified option of NACA001612 and 001615 profiles.